My Social Work Graduate School Application: What Do Schools Want to See on My Resume?

 - Showcase your transferrable skills.
 For many students, graduate school is a way to make a career change.
 Your past work experience may be completely different from the type of work you hope to do in the future.
 If this describes you, you’ll be happy to know that there are likely a large number of skills from your past work or volunteer experiences that may transfer to your new career.
 Identify and highlight key areas where you’ve used your “soft” or “people” skills — problem-solving, management, community outreach and relationship building are all applicable to social work.

 - Make sure your resume is professional and error free.
 This may sound simple, but paying attention to formatting, content and proofreading can make the difference between looking like a thoughtless or thoughtful future social worker.
-Review our checklist of basic resume tips, and make sure you’ve had at least one person proofread your resume for grammar and spelling errors before submission.
-For examples of effective content and formatting, take a look at these sample social worker resumes and use them as inspiration to create your own successful resume.
+Make sure you’ve had at least one person proofread your resume for grammar and spelling errors before submission.
+Review the resume and cover letter section of our Job Search Resources page.

 All graduate students in the USC Suzanne Dworak-Peck School of Social Work’s online MSW program have access to our Career and Professional Development team specialists at every stage of their academic career.
 We’ve created a Virtual Career Center that contains specific resources and information on how social workers can obtain state licensure, create their professional brand, develop a strong network, hone their interviewing skills and much more.
 We’re dedicated to helping students get the jobs they want after graduation and have a team of experienced staff members who have one-on-one coaching conversations with students every day.